pluralsight/pando/packages/design-tokens/README.md

 Public tokens are the [semantic tokens](https://design.pluralsight.com/development/packages/tokens/intro#naming-convention) we ship to each team/product within Pluralsight.
 Therefore, it should rarely be updated or added to unless there is a new branding color/theme change.

-This is to help keep all of our teams apps as performant as possible since the quanity and _usage_ of tokens **can make a negative impact** in browsers.
+This is to help keep all of our teams apps as performant as possible since the quantity and _usage_ of tokens **can make a negative impact** in browsers.

 ### Updating custom themes

 If a theme needs to be updated (i.e. light, dark, flow-dark, etc.), all you need to do is edit the `value` in the `tokens/base/<file>.yaml` location.
 However, due to the custom tooling we are using, there are a few rules to consider:

 - **DO NOT EDIT ANYTHING IN THE PUBLIC DIRECTORY**.
 These values source all the base tokens and should never be altered.
 - **DO NOT CHANGE PROJECT STRUCTURE OR FILE NAMES**.
-We use a strict and complex filtering sytems that depends on both of these to be consistent.
+We use a strict and complex filtering systems that depends on both of these to be consistent.

 Our base directory uses a file system that matches the PS Brand Theme color guide to help keep all of our themes consistent.
 For all themes, the "accent" correlates to the "default" semantic tokens.